The History Behind 13 Popular Easter Traditions

 Getting a delivery from the Easter bunny

 Easter is named after Eostre, the pagan goddess that symbolized fertility.
 Bunnies are well known for their fertility, so the rabbit became associated with the goddess and thereby the holiday.
 The traditional festival to celebrate Eostre typically occurred in the spring, and that’s also when rabbits typically breed.
-The cartoon version of the Easter bunny, which delivers chocolate and candy-filled Easter baskets to kids, is a fairly modern invention, popularized in marketing campaigns in the 20th century.
+The cartoon version of the Easter bunny, which delivers chocolate and candy-filled Easter baskets to kids, is a fairly modern invention, popularized by marketing campaigns in the 20th century.

 Coloring Easter eggs